Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/introduction.rst

 Set Preview Range :kbd:`P`
    Interactively define frame range used for playback.
-   Allow you to define a temporary preview range to use for the :kbd:`Alt-A` realtime playback (this is the same thing as the *Playback Range* option of the :ref:`Timeline editor header <animation-editors-timeline-headercontrols>`).
+   Allow you to define a temporary preview range to use for the :kbd:`Alt-A` real-time playback (this is the same thing as the *Playback Range* option of the :ref:`Timeline editor header <animation-editors-timeline-headercontrols>`).
 Clear Preview Range :kbd:`Alt-P`